 Theatre walk in the centre of Tromsø.
-The town’s exciting past comes to life when the local polar pioneer Wanny Woldstad, takes you through her Tromsø and her life;
+The town’s exciting past comes to life through the histories of the local polar pioneer Wanny Woldstad.

 «In the 20’s the Arctic hunt was the Klondyke of the North.
 Just at that time I moved to Tromsø to build my future as a housewife.
 But then life made a different turn … »